ZhaoJ9014/High-Performance-Face-Recognition/README.md

-# High_Performance_Face_Recognition
+# High Performance Face Recognition

-Several high performance models for unconstrained / large-scale / low-shot face recognition
+This repository provides several high performance models for unconstrained / large-scale / low-shot face recognition, based on which we have achieved:

+* 2017 No.1 on ICCV 2017 MS-Celeb-1M Large-Scale Face Recognition Hard Set / Random Set / Low-Shot Learning Challenges.

+* 2017 No.1 on National Institute of Standards and Technology (NIST) IARPA Janus Benchmark A (IJB-A) Unconstrained Face Verification challenge and Identification challenge.

+* SOTA performance on MS-Celeb-1M, IJB-A, LFW, CFP, Multi-PIE, etc.

 ### Citation